 Comparison of the various theories on the origin and history of living organisms in light of present scientific knowledge in biochemistry, paleontology, morphology, geology, genetics, and other related areas.
-For majors and minors only.
+For Biology majors or with permission of instructor.
 Recommended for senior year.